-- 1. OCOK will ensure a Presentation Staffing is held. - Care Coordinator will invite the following people to the presentation staffing: Prospective family Current family CASA Ad litem Guardian ad litem DFPS - 3.
-Care Coordinator will ensure that the prospective family is able to ask questions of the current family as well as any other members of the child's team. - 4.
-Care Coordinator will facilitate a transition plan for the child into the adoptive home collaborating with the current and prospective family. - 5.
-Care Coordinator will receive notice within four (4) days from the provider if the family decides to not move forward.
+OCOK will ensure a Presentation Staffing is held.
+The Adoption Care Coordinator will invite the following people to the presentation staffing:

+Prospective family Current family CASA Ad litem Guardian ad litem Permanency Specialist and Supervisor

+The Adoption Care Coordinator will ensure that the prospective family is able to ask questions of the current family as well as any other members of the child's team.
+The ACC will facilitate a transition plan for the child into the adoptive home collaborating with the current and prospective family.
+The Adoption Care Coordinator will receive notice, no more than 1 day, no less than four (4) days from the provider if the family decides to move forward or not and ensure all parties are notified.